 The Perry fund was established to support development and maintenance of a collection of materials and resources related to the history and culture of Hungary and the Magyar-Hungarian people.
 Margaret Papp Perry was a second-generation Hungarian-American.
 Her parents, Katie Toth Papp (1893-1991) and Emery Papp (1890-1962), immigrated to the U.S. from Hungary in 1909 and 1910, respectively, and were married in Toledo in 1914.
 They raised their family in the Birmingham neighborhood of Toledo, the city's Hungarian ethnic enclave.
 In 1983, at the request of interested Birmingham residents, Richard and Margaret Perry collaborated on a publication entitled the Origin of the Magyar-Hungarians, Language, Homeland, Migrations, and Legends to the Conquest.
 The document (cover pictured above) was intended for presentation in a lecture-seminar series associated with efforts to create a Hungarian cultural center in the neighborhood.

 The original Perry fund agreement stipulated that materials purchased for the Hungarian culture collection be housed in the Ward M. Canady Center for Special Collections located on the fifth floor of UToledo's Carlson Library.
 Materials in the Canaday Center are non-circulating.
 In March 2022, the Perry family updated the agreement to provide for increased availability and accessibility of the collection going forward.
 The revised agreement permits purchase of relevant materials for Carlson's circulating collections.
 In addition, it supports use of the endowment to subsidize digitization of rare non-circulating Perry books in the Canaday Center and to sponsor outreach and promotion of the Perry collection and Hungarian culture in general.
-Perry family members currently serving as fund contacts and invaluable advisors to UT Libraries regarding fund expenditures include: UToledo Professor Emerita Barbara Rondelli Perry, wife of Richard Perry, and Kathryn Perry Funk and Kristen D. Perry, daughters of Richard and Margaret Perry.
+Perry family members currently serving as fund contacts and advisors to The University of Toledo Libraries regarding fund expenditures include: UToledo Professor Emerita Barbara Rondelli Perry, wife of Richard Perry, and Kathryn Perry Funk and Kristen D. Perry, daughters of Richard and Margaret Perry.
 (Kathryn Perry Funk, Richard Perry, and Barbara Rondelli Perry are pictured in the adjacent photo.)

 Click here to browse a list of titles recently purchased with income from Perry endowed funds.
 Click here to browse a complete list of all titles purchased.
 Click here for more information on the Memorial Hungarian Culture Endowment Collection.